davidkmg1996/Generated-UMLs/README.md

 to match the diagram exactly.

 # Purpose
-Expand exposure to unfamiliar APIs and spread awareness of ethical generative AI modeling techniques
+Expand exposure to unfamiliar APIs and provide examples of ethical generative AI modeling techniques